 Performing a voice search on Google is just as simple and quick as doing a typed search.
 All you have to do is to simply click the microphone icon on the search bar, and then you’re set.

-Once you have clicked the icon, you are given a few seconds to speak, and give your inquiry.
+Once you have clicked on the icon, you are given a few seconds to speak and give your inquiry.
 It is best to make sure that your voice would be heard clearly through your microphone to get the most accurate results.
 For this case, my inquiry was “What is SEO Hacker”.